 Caffeine Content in Essiac Tea

-Unlike other types of teas, essiac tea doesn’t contain traces of caffeine.12
+Unlike other types of teas, essiac tea doesn’t caffeine, even in trace amounts.17

 How to Make Essiac Tea Using the Traditional Recipe

 An interesting fact about essiac tea is that the original formulation is still kept secret after being sold to a private company.18 Most researchers have debated on the amounts actually needed to make a batch of this tea, although the most common recommendations include:19

 - 1.5 pounds burdock root